‘We are running out of excuses to not take action, and running out of time…. the time to act is now.”

 - H.E.
 Danny Faure, President of Seychelles, 124m below the ocean surface, Nekton Mission, April 14th 2019

-Nearly 50 days at sea, covering 2300 nautical miles, with a team of up to 60 on our Mothership, the Ocean Zephyr, we undertook over 300 science deployments, across 7 key locations in the previously unexplored depths of the Seychelles.
+Nearly 50 days at sea, covering 2300 nautical miles, a team of 60 from 14 different nations aboard on the Mothership, the Ocean Zephyr, the Mission undertook over 300 science deployments, across 7 key locations in the previously unexplored depths of the Seychelles.

 First Descent: Seychelles is a unique collaboration of 12 Seychellois government, academic and civil society organisations supported by 30 international partners led by Mission Partners Omega and Kensington Tours and Strategic Partners - the Commonwealth, Teledyne Marine (Subsea Technology) Associated Press (News Agency), Sky (News & Media Partner), Inmarsat (Satellite Communications), Helly Hansen (Apparel), Brownies Global Logistics (Submersible Operations).